 GO Transit App

-This project focuses on creating a GO Transit app to reduce commuter confusion and stress, especially for young adults.
-Through research and usability testing, the UX prototype provides clear guidance, intuitive navigation, and accessible trip information to help users navigate stations and plan trips with confidence.
+This project focuses on creating a GO Transit app to reduce commuter confusion and stress with intuitive navigation and accessible trip information to help users navigate stations and plan trips with confidence.

 Role